-The number of extensions currently setup, along with the maximum number of extensions allowed within the current plan is displayed.
+The number of extensions currently used, along with the maximum number of unused extensions allowed within the current plan is displayed in the circle.
 If you have used your maximum number of extensions, please contact MaxoTel support to upgrade your plan.

 To add a new extension, to connect up a new device to your MaxoTel VoIP service, choose Add Extension